Riazulhasan3002122/ECE-3118/documentation.md

 # Git Stash
 If we want to save our data temporarily without commiting and move to another branch without completing the current branch, Following codes should be written:
 > git stash

+# Git Oneline log
+If we want to see all commiting file in one line with their correspondind id, then we will write:
+> git log --oneline